JumpmanYouKnow/PythonNotes/Scala Notes.md

 date: 2018-02-08
 ---

-I wrote more than 5000 lines of scala code about 1 year ago, but later on I don't have any chance to write it.
-(Univeristy doesn't teach it, previous internships don't use it)
+I wrote more than 5000 lines of Scala code about 1 year ago, but later on I don't have any chance to write it.
+(University doesn't teach it, previous internships don't use it)

-Now I'm picking it up as the university teaches spark by scala, but I feel that I forgot lots of not only syntax but also some key knowledge about scala.
+Now I'm picking it up as the university teaches spark by Scala, but I feel that I forgot lots of not only syntax but also some key knowledge about Scala.

-Therefore I want to open this repo as my scala notes.
+Therefore I want to write some Scala notes.